sekulovskin/research-archive-masters-thesis/README.md

     - `mi-Neff_functions(L1).R` - functions that calculate the MI based effective sample size
     - `wrapper_function.R` - a copy of the wrapper function
+    - `wrapper_function_BF_99.R` - a copy of the wrapper function that calculates BFs with the condition (BF = 99, when effect size is zero)

 ### *Output* contains all `csv` files produced by the code given in the `scripts` folder:

+* Note the files stating `simulation_...` represent additional Tables that give nice summaries of the results presented in the Figures of the paper.

    - `effectve-sample-size.csv` contains the results presented in Table 1;
    - `sensitivity.csv` contains the results from the sensitivity analysis presented in Figure 3;